 There is always a little confusion about AeroPress because the brewing concept is so similar to French press.
 While the idea is very similar, there are a few things that make AeroPress superior, and we have an article about it here.

 What Makes the AeroPress Great

 People new to it always ask: “What’s so special about the AeroPress?”
 There are a few things that contribute to its fame and popularity.
 First of all, AeroPress is an inexpensive device.
-With a cost around 30$, is probably one of the least expensive brewers on the market.
+With a cost around 30$, is probably one of the least expensive coffee makers on the market.
 But the price is not the concern of us coffee lovers.
 We spend hundreds of dollars on expensive equipment to get a great cup, so the cost is not the most important aspect.

-Many people love it because of its cleaner cup and milder taste, at the same time having a rich and complex taste.
+Coffee enthusiasts love it because of its cleaner cup and milder taste, at the same time having a rich and complex taste.
 AeroPress is a milder version of espresso if brewed correctly.
 Some drip coffee lovers enjoy the stronger coffee made with the AeroPress, but the bolder flavor of espresso is too much for them.

-Lastly, we’re going back to the comparison with espresso.
+We’re going back to the comparison with espresso.
 Even great baristas can pull a bad shot from time to time.
 The AeroPress coffee, on the other hand, is very consistent.
 If you follow the recipe, you’ll get the same taste every single time.

 CoffeeGeek.com has an entire article showing why AeroPress is a great brewer.
 They rate this coffee maker noteworthy, give it a read, if you want to see what other people think about it.

 We actually dedicated an entire article for reviewing the AeroPress, it's nice read.

 - Aeropress uses immersion for the extraction.
 Immersion optimizes the extraction compared to drip, by extracting at a uniform temperature.

 - It prolongs the extraction time, compared to espresso, and this enables a better saturation.